mj305/gatsby-starter-netlify-cms/src/pages/contact/index.md

         -   Commercial Gate Motors Repair
         -   Much more!
 doors:
-    title: AAA GARAGE DOORS
+    title: Garage Door Serivce
     text: >
-        When you schedule garage door repair services with AAA Garage Doors  you will quickly discover that we are not your average overhead door repair company.
+        When you schedule garage door repair services with Garage Door Serivce  you will quickly discover that we are not your average overhead door repair company.
 We offer flat-rate pricing on all of our services — which means that you pay by the job, not by the hour — and we never charge an overtime fee.
 We will also provide an accurate quote before we get started on any repairs because no one likes hidden fees.
 ---